mcwachira/react-quiz/README.md

 ### What I learned

-1. I learned how to use the useRewducer hook to manage the state in my app
+1. I learned how to use the useReducer hook to manage the state in my app
 2. I learned how to create a Netlify function to serve  the react questions.